Last updated on November 8th, 2019 at 08:58 am

 - TESOL is for teaching English in both non-native and native English speaking countries to speakers of foreign languages.

-Teachers in the United Arab Emirates earn the most lucrative salaries and they don’t pay tax as UAE is tax free.
-Most schools hire only teachers with experience and a qualification in education is usually required.
+Teachers in the United Arab Emirates earn the most lucrative salaries and they don’t pay tax as UAE is tax-free.
+Most schools hire only teachers with experience and qualification in education is usually required.

 Pros of Teaching English abroad